zixuany7791/collaboration-practice/README.md

 # Collaboration Practice
 ## _Practicing Merges & Conflicts_

+The purpose of this activity is to practice collaboration with Git and GitHub.
+You will practice both automatic merges as well as merge conflicts (and resolving those conflicts).

 ---

 ## Task 0: Setting Up

 1. Partner up.
-The directions for this repo are meant for two people.
+The directions for this activity are meant for two people.
 If there is a third person, just rotate drivers/navigators.
 2. Notice the files in this repo:
   a. **README.md**: these directions _(do not alter this file)_
   b. **line-numbers.md**: where you will practice!